microsoft/AirSim/docs/linux_build.md

 You can also copy `clean.sh` from `AirSim/Unreal/Environments/Blocks` folder to your Unreal project folder.

 ## FAQ

+#### What are the known issues with Unreal 4.16?
+One of the major issue is [this bug in Unreal](https://answers.unrealengine.com/questions/664905/unreal-crashes-on-two-lines-of-extremely-simple-st.html).
+We have done a workaround for some parts of the code but we haven't tested if everything is covered.
+Another known issue is that when clicking "End" button causes Unreal to crash.
+A final knowm issue is that report function (when you press `R` key), also causes crash because of above reasons.

+#### What are the known issues with Unreal 4.17?
+At the time of writing (July, 2017), version 4.17 is still in "preview" stage and is unstable.
+We have seen some rare but random crashes during startup.
+You might get warning that AirSim plugin is incompatible which you can ignore.
+Also, when clicking on "End" button freezes the Unreal Editor requiring to manual kill of its process.

 #### Unreal crashed!
 How do I know what went wrong?
 First go to folder `MyUnrealProject/Saved/Crashes` and then search directories for MyProject.log file.
 At the end of this file you will see stack trace and message.
 Also see `Diagnostics.txt` file.